crystalbit/deploy-yul/README.md

 [Example foundry project](https://github.com/crystalbit/foundry-yul-boilerplate) using these contracts

 ## Installation to a Foundry project
+1) Install this repo as git submodule
 ```
 forge install git@github.com:crystalbit/deploy-yul.git
 ```
-Then update remappings (or do it manually the way you want):
+2) Update remappings (or do it manually the way you want):
 ```
 forge remappings > remappings.txt
 ```